bcantoni/vagrant-cassandra/1.Base/README.md

 $ vagrant up
 ```

 The process will take several minutes to create the VM and load the initial packages.
+For the very first run, the download will take a while as the whole Ubuntu image is downloaded to your system.
+Future "ups" will be much faster.

 When the up command is done, login to the VM and confirm that Java is installed:

 ```
 $ vagrant ssh